joef551/amq-tools/README.md

 :------    | :------   | :-----------
 ackMode    | AUTO_ACKNOWLEDGE  | The acknowledgement mode to be used by the consumer.
 Other possible values are CLIENT_ACKNOWLEDGE, INDIVIDUAL__ACKNOWLEDGE and DUPS_OK_ACKNOWLEDGE. **This setting is ignored if transacted (see below) is set to true.** consumerName | Fred | The client identification string to use when establishing a durable topic subscriber.
 Only used if durable and topic are set to true. selector | not used | Used for specifying a selector.
 For example, to specify the selector foo='bar', enter selector=foo=%27bar%27, and to specify foo = 'bar', enter foo%20=%20%27bar%27.
-Note that single quotes are required. topic|	false|	Whether to receive from a topic or queue. durable	| false	 | Whether or not this is a durable topic subscriber.
+Note that single quotes are required.
+If you specify this option in the properties/options file (see props option below), then these special encoded characters (i.e., %27) are not required.
+For example, you can simply use selector=foo='bar' topic|	false|	Whether to receive from a topic or queue. durable	| false	 | Whether or not this is a durable topic subscriber.
 Only valid if topic is set to true. maxMessages	|0 (no limit) |	The maximum number of messages to receive after which the consumer terminates.
 If maxMessages is > 0, it defines a *batch*